GL(2,R) Orbit Closures in Hyperelliptic Components of Strata: The Lindsey Half-Tree of Horizontally Periodic Translation Surfaces in Hyperelliptic Components of Strata

-\end{lemma} \begin{proof} By Lindsey~\cite{Lindsey} each node corresponds to a hyperelliptic surface that is contained in one horizontal cylinder and whose hyperelliptic involution is given by rotation by $\pi$.
+By identifying horizontal saddle connections that have the same label, we may choose to view this cylinder as a translation surface in a hyperelliptic component. \end{sslem} \begin{proof} By Lindsey (\cite{Lindsey} Lemma 2.4) each node corresponds to a hyperelliptic surface that is contained in one horizontal cylinder and whose hyperelliptic involution is given by rotation by $\pi$.
 It follows that each node has the combinatorial type shown above. \end{proof}

-So that we may refer to it later the combinatorial type of the cylinder in lemma~\ref{easy} will be referred to as hyperelliptic combinatorial type.
+So that we may refer to it later the combinatorial type of the cylinder in Lemma~\ref{easy} will be referred to as hyperelliptic combinatorial type.

-\begin{theorem}~ The combinatorial types of horizontally periodic translation surfaces in $\mathcal{H}^{hyp}(2g-2)$ and $\mathcal{H}^{hyp}(g-1,g-1)$ are in bijective correspondence with planar embeddings of half-trees with $2g+|\Sigma| - 2$ half-edges up to precomposition with half-tree automorphisms (here we count full edges as two half-edges). \end{theorem} \begin{proof} For the forward direction of this correspondence, take the combinatorial type of a horizontally periodic translation surface in $\mathcal{H}^{hyp}(2g-2)$ or $\mathcal{H}^{hyp}(g-1,g-1)$ and associate to it the Lindsey half-tree.
-We form the planar embedding (up to automorphism) by recording the cyclic ordering of half-edges attached to the node.
+\begin{ssthm} The combinatorial types of horizontally periodic translation surfaces in $\mathcal{H}^{hyp}(2g-2)$ and $\mathcal{H}^{hyp}(g-1,g-1)$ are in bijective correspondence with planar embeddings of half-trees with $2g+|\Sigma| - 2$ half-edges up to precomposition with half-tree automorphisms (here we count full edges as two half-edges). \end{ssthm} \begin{proof} For the forward direction of this correspondence, take the combinatorial type of a horizontally periodic translation surface in $\mathcal{H}^{hyp}(2g-2)$ or $\mathcal{H}^{hyp}(g-1,g-1)$ and associate to it the Lindsey half-tree.
+We form the planar embedding of the Lindsey half-tree (up to automorphism) by cyclically ordering the half-edges attached to a node according to the cyclic ordering of saddle connections on the upper boundary of the horizontal cylinder corresponding to the node.

 For the reverse direction we must take a half-tree $\Gamma$ and produce a translation surface $(X_\Gamma, \omega_\Gamma)$ in a hyperelliptic component of a stratum whose associated Lindsey half-tree is $\Gamma$.
-Associate to each node $v \in \Gamma$ the translation surface in lemma~\ref{easy} where $n$ is the number of edges and half-edges attached to $v$.
+Associate to each node $v \in \Gamma$ the translation surface in Figure~\ref{fig:CT} taking $n$ to be the number of edges and half-edges attached to $v$.
 Label the edges and half-edges attached to $v$ clockwise $\{1,\hdots, n\}$.
 If an edge of the Lindsey tree connects the nodes $v$ and $w$ it will have two labels $i$ and $j$ coming from $v$ and $w$ respectively.
 To form $(X_\Gamma, \omega_\Gamma)$ slice open $v$ along saddle connection $i$ and $w$ along saddle connection $j$ and glue $i$ to $j$.
 Do this for all edges in $\Gamma$.